 Nationals 2024 It was reported that it was becoming tricky finding suitable large venues which offer 3 days to hold our National Championships at a reasonable cost and arrangements needed to be agreed well in advance.
 There is an opportunity to join in with the Byte Class Association at Weymouth and Portland National Sailing Academy on weekend 26-28 July 2024.
 The costs quoted were £35 per boat per day.
 W&PNSA would recommend a minimum of 50 boats between the two classes.
-The committee have decided to put it out to the members of the You will not be able to fit the new mast top extension as the mast will not then fit through the standard sail sleeve.
-A standard boom can be used with Xtras and White Xtras.
+The committee have decided to put it out to the members of the Association whether this is something they would support and attend and discuss at the meeting in May.